-Developed in conjunction with the Institute for the Study of Human Rights (ISHR) at Columbia University, the first academic center in the world founded on an interdisciplinary commitment to the study of human rights, the non-degree Summer Certification of Professional Achievement in Human Rights emphasizes the interaction between human rights theory and practice, and lets students explore human rights both inside and outside the classroom.
-Throughout the summer, students will participate in virtual events that engage with the human rights community.
+The non-degree Summer Certification of Professional Achievement in Human Rights was developed with the Institute for the Study of Human Rights (ISHR) at Columbia University.
+It’s the first academic center in the world founded on an interdisciplinary commitment to the study of human rights.
+The certification emphasizes the interaction between human rights theory and practice, letting students explore human rights in and out of the classroom.
 Students also have the opportunity to learn from human rights practitioners through guest lectures.

 The certification program is ideal for professionals, graduate students, and advanced undergraduate students wishing to further their knowledge and understanding of human rights.
-Students in the certification program include those seeking to complement their training in other fields or disciplines, such as law, public health, or fundraising, development, etc.; individuals with academic or professional experience in human rights wishing to obtain more specialized knowledge through graduate-level study; and students preparing for further graduate study.
+Students in the certification program include those seeking to complement their training in other fields or disciplines, such as law, public health, fundraising, and development; individuals with academic or professional experience in human rights wishing to obtain more specialized knowledge through graduate-level study; and students preparing for further graduate study.

 Students may also take Certification of Professional Achievement in Human Rights courses individually.
 Those students already enrolled in Columbia degree programs are not eligible to apply for the certification.

 Previous coursework or knowledge of human rights is not required, but applicants are invited to reflect on their interest in the field and how it aligns with their broader academic and professional pursuits.

 In order to receive the certification, students must complete the following requirements:

 Please visit the Courses page for detailed descriptions of all Human Rights offerings.

 The four required courses may be taken in one summer or divided between two.
 Students are required to maintain an overall minimum GPA of 3.0 (B).
 Every course creditable toward the certification must be taken for a letter grade.
 Courses with a grade below a C will not count.